Seceventspen/L_and_D_in_C/README.md

 ## `🛑` Disclaimer

-Obviously, the stuff in this repository is explicitly for educational purposes.
-Not that you'll be able to run this in a patched environment without getting the absolute sh*t flagged out of it.
-Regardless, I do not condone the use of these programs for any malicious activities.
+Obviously, the content in this repository is **explicitly for educational purposes / my own self learning and development**.
+You'll find it hard to execute any of the code in a patched and mature environment without getting detected.
+Regardless, I do not consent to nor condone the use of these programs for any malicious activities.
+You have been warned!!